sampsyo/home/_posts/2018-05-09-minisynth.md

         s.check()
         return s.model()

-Z3's solver interface is much more powerful than what we're doing here, but this is all we'll need to solve a single formula:
+Z3's solver interface is much more powerful than what we're doing here, but this is all we'll need to get the model for a single problem:

     print(solve(formula))